-At Kingsmead we take pride in the high standards of good behaviour that our children exhibit in and around the school.
+At Kingsmead we take pride in the high standards of good behaviour that our children exhibit in class and around the school.
 We believe that good behaviour and respect for each other and our surroundings ensure a calm and productive atmosphere in which to learn.
-In order to achieve this the school has operated a system called "Stay on Green" since 2005 this system ensures that children are rewarded for good behaviour and that positive behaviour management techniques are used consistently by all staff.
+In order to achieve this the School Rules are displayed in all classrooms and communal areas and the school operates a system called "Stay on Green".
+This system ensures that children are rewarded for good behaviour and that they clearly understand the consequences of negative behaviour.

 Positive behaviours are modelled, explained, taught, supported and reinforced.
 Staff focus on positive actions (for example ‘I like the way you are walking sensibly’) rather than what children should not do (for example ‘do not run’).
 The same management techniques are used by all staff so that there is consistency and fairness in all areas of school life.
 Rewards for good behaviour and attitude to learning are many and varied.
 They begin with praise and are reinforced with stickers, certificates, postcards home, phone calls from the teacher and whole school recognition in the form of a golden award and golden time at the end of the week.
 Golden time is a fun time when children get to play games in their classroom or outside in the playground.

 Golden awards are given every Friday in assembly, the child receives a certificate, and a medal to take home and celebrate with their family.
 Individual teachers operate whole class reward systems, where classes fill a button jar or achieve a specific target and these are rewarded with a treat chosen by the class.